YuHsuan-Hwang/Letter-Case-Converter-2/README.md

 # Letter Case Converter
-Delay for ten seconds and convert the letter case.
+Delay for ten seconds and show text with letter case converted.

 ## Environment
 Python 3.7.7

+## Issue
+Not responsing to the backend when closing Chrome browser